Longwings

 (NCBI-index: 405021)

 In the Netherlands, this butterfly is endangered and is hardly found anymore.
 Only a few observations are known in Drenthe.
 However, I encountered the Cranberry Fritillary (Boloria aquilionaris) in larger numbers in Belgium.
 The tops of the wings are orange with black spots and dots.
 One of the better features to distinguish this fritillary butterfly from several related species is the two opposing V-shaped spots in cell 1B on the top of the forewing.
-The ground color of the underside of the hindwing is reddish brown with a purple tinge and gives a flamed impression of purplish, silvery, and yellow spots.
+The ground colour of the underside of the hindwing is reddish brown with a purple tinge, which gives a flamed impression of purplish, silvery, and yellow spots.
 The black spots on the underside of the hindwing are quite blurry.
 The hindwing has a straight leading edge that protrudes conspicuously behind the forewing in resting butterflies.
-The flight period is in one generation from mid-June to August and the wingspan is 34-36mm.
+The flight period is one generation from mid-June to August, and the wingspan is 34-36mm.
 Host plant: Common Cranberry.
 Dutch name: Veenbesparelmoervlinder.
 Frisian name: Feanbeiparlemoerflinter.

 Flying period: